vanzin/jEdit/README.SRC.txt

   and Inno Setup.
 Prior to running "ant dist-win-finish", the helper has to set up the build.properties file with the path to his Inno Setup installation.

- - dist-win-finish     finish building the Windows installer (EXE-file) on Windows build the windows installer in the dist-folder, configured in build.properties if building on a box running Winows.
+ - dist-win-finish     finish building the Windows installer (EXE-file) on Windows or via wine build the windows installer in the dist-folder, configured in build.properties if building on a box running Windows or via wine.
 This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-win" or "dist".

  - clean               clean up build.dir and dist.dir